Skellington-Closet/slack-mock/README.md

 The `outgoingingWebhooks` object mocks sending and receiving payloads from Slack Outgoing Webhooks to your Slack App.

 - `send`: `function(targetUrl, body)` Sends an HTTP request from an Outgoing Webhook to your Slack App target URL.
-The body will include a `response_url` parameter Returns an immediately resolved Promise for easy chaining.
+Returns an immediately resolved Promise for easy chaining.

 - `reset`: `function()` Empties the `outgoingingWebhooks.calls` array.

 - `calls`: `Array` An array of payloads received your from Slack app in response to an Outgoing Webhook POST.
   - `url` The url of the call that was intercepted.
-  - `params` The POST body merged with any query string parameters captured from the intercepted request as an Object.
+  - `params` The response body as an Object.
   - `headers` The headers of the intercepted request as an Object.
-  - `statusCode` The status code of the intercepted request.
+  - `statusCode` The status code of the intercepted response.

 ---